-This blog gives a snapshot of the development status of nRF9160 features, performance and qualification leading up to mass production.
+This blog gives a snapshot of the development status of nRF9160 features and performance.

-The nRF9160 hardware and development kits are now in production and is suitable for full end-to-end sensor to cloud development.
-We’re still developing features and optimizing performance and will be rolling out sampling and production as follows:
+The nRF9160 hardware and development kits are now in production and is suitable for full end-to-end sensor to cloud development and deployment.

 Certification status and roadmap is kept up-to-date on nordicsemi.com/9160cert

 GSMA keeps a good list of currently available LTE-M and NB-IoT networks globally here: